tymadsen/fishproducts/catalog/ordering_info.md

 You can use a Visa or Mastercard to pay for your order.
 We do not accept American Express.
 We accept PayPal payments via your credit card or PayPal Account.
 If you are familiar with this process you can use it for any purchase at Fish Products, not just our Ebay auctions.
 Our email address for sending us a PayPal payment is: **PayPal@FishProducts.com**.

-A link to our PayPal payment page is located at the bottom of the <a href="orderform.html" target="_blank">Order Form</a>.
+A link to our PayPal payment page is located at the bottom of the [order form]({{ "/catalog/orderform/" | prepend: site.baseurl }}).
 If you use a credit card or debit card for your purchase and it is declined, it will be treated like a bad check, and a $20.00 fine will be added to your total.
 Be fiscally responsible... nothing pisses us off more than a guy who makes us bust our hump to get him the gear, and then drags his feet when it is time to pay up.
 Don't let it happen.
 We will remember, and your shopping experience at Fish will forever be tarnished.
 Huh Bobby?

 Will Call / Pick Up: